Ubayeid/advanced_rag_system/README.md

 ### 3\.
 View the Knowledge Graph Visualization

-After running `make run`, you will see messages indicating that the interactive graph HTML file has been saved:
+After running `docker-compose up`, you will see messages indicating that the interactive graph HTML file has been saved:

 ```
 Interactive knowledge graph saved to 'knowledge_graph_interactive.html' in your project directory.